adlai/scalpl/README.md

 ScalpL *will be* an engine for expressing arbitrarily intricate policies for placement and removal of offers in asset exchanges; today, it *is* hardcoded as a market maker.
-We also *endeavor* to extend [Kerckhoff's Principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) to finance, although a full proof may require [un?]countably infinitely many steps.
+We also *endeavor* to extend [Kerckhoffs's Principle](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) to finance, although a full proof may require [un?]countably infinitely many steps.